postman-solutions-eng/backstage-postman-plugin/README.md

 }
 ```

-3. (optional), you can run `yarn start-backend` from the root directory to start the backend server
+3. (optional) you can run `yarn start-backend` from the root directory to start the backend server

 ## Configuring the Postman Entity Provider (optional)